Tony Benn: Early life and family

 Benn was born in Westminster, London, on 3 April 1925.
-He had two brothers, Michael (1921–1944), who was killed in the Second World War, and David (1928–2017), a specialist in Russia and Eastern Europe.
+He had two brothers, Michael (1921–1944), who was killed in the Second World War and David (1928–2017), a specialist in Russia and Eastern Europe.
 Following the Thames flood in January 1928 their house was uninhabitable so the Benn family moved to Scotland for over 12 months.
 Their father, William Benn, was a Liberal Member of Parliament from 1906 who crossed the floor to the Labour Party in 1928 and was appointed Secretary of State for India by Ramsay MacDonald in 1929, a position he held until the Labour Party's landslide electoral defeat in 1931.

-William Benn was elevated to the House of Lords and Tony Benn was subsequently titled with the honorific prefix, The Honourable.
-William Benn was given the title of Viscount Stansgate in 1942: the new wartime coalition government was short of working Labour peers in the upper house.
-In 1945–46, William Benn was the Secretary of State for Air in the first majority Labour Government.
+William Benn was elevated to the House of Lords and given the title of Viscount Stansgate in 1942, the new wartime coalition government was short of working Labour peers in the upper house.
+Tony Benn was subsequently titled with the honorific prefix, The Honourable.
+In 1945–1946, William Benn was the Secretary of State for Air in the first majority Labour Government.

 Benn's mother, Margaret Benn (née Holmes, 1897–1991), was a theologian, feminist and the founder President of the Congregational Federation.
 She was a member of the League of the Church Militant, which was the predecessor of the Movement for the Ordination of Women; in 1925, she was rebuked by Randall Davidson, the Archbishop of Canterbury, for advocating the ordination of women.
 His mother's theology had a profound influence on Benn, as she taught him that the stories in the Bible were mostly about the struggle between the prophets and the kings and that he ought in his life to support the prophets over the kings, who had power, as the prophets taught righteousness.